Penguinfami/reverse-wordle/README.md

 # Wordle Reverse

-A spin on the hit game WORDLE.
+A spin on the game WORDLE.

 In this version, the final word is already given.
 Fill in 5 possible guesses that match the color of the tiles in each row.